nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Note:**<br>

-* Duplicate object is not allowed.
+* Duplicate modules are not allowed.
-    * Example: Module with same name, assignment with same module, description and date time, etc.
+    * Example: Module with the same name, assignment with the same description and date-time in the same module, etc.

 * The adding of an assignment/exam requires the related module to be added first.